mifjpn/Moebuntu-SetupHelperScript2/README.md

 "14) set Moe-spinner plymouth" is a setting item of Moe (Kawaii) plymouth (OS loading waiting screen).
 If you want to set Moebuntu basic screen image, type "Y" in "Set Moebuntu basic plymouse screen image (Y) Or Set Original(or Example) plymouth png-file(N)?:".
-If you choose "N" for using the original PNG image file as a plymouth image, drag and drop the PNG image file from the nautilus file manager.
+If you choose "N" for using the original PNG image file as a plymouth image, drag and drop the PNG(or other) image file from the nautilus file manager.
 If you press the return key without entering anything,you ask "Apply the cute image of anime-style Metan-chan (Reconstruction from the Great East Japan Earthquake-Japan's Great Disaster-Character)?(Y/N)" and you press Y,the cute metan-chan image will be specified.
-(Note that the PNG image will be displayed in tiles.
+(Note that the image will be displayed in tiles.
 If you want a single image, you must match the resolution of your display.)
 "15) remove Moe-spinner plymouth" sets back to the default Plymouth where the default "UBUNTU spinner" is displayed.

 The "16) '' choices are used to switch the example background of the screen to a Moe image(Kawaii image)  pasting the "Moebuntu logo''

-You will be asked "Please drag-and-drop wall JPG or PNG inage file or push to set return (Example):", so if you want to change the desktop wallpaper,drag and drop the JPG or PNG image file from the nautilus file manager.
+You will be asked "Please drag-and-drop wall JPG or PNG(or other format) image file or push only return to set example:", so if you want to change the desktop wallpaper,drag and drop the JPG or PNG(or other format) image file from the nautilus file manager.
 If you press the return key without entering anything,you ask "Apply the cute image of anime-style Metan-chan (Reconstruction from the Great East Japan Earthquake-Japan's Great Disaster-Character)?(Y/N)" and you press Y,the cute metan-chan image will be specified.

 If you choose "17)", the background will return to the default background screen of "UBUNTU".